Asostoa/Wheather-App/README.md

 - Bootstrap - Used to create a grid
 - jQuerry  - Used to make this app dynamic
 - Moment JS - Used to obtain the local time
--Open Wheather - Used as a API to obtain the weather data.
+- Open Wheather - Used as a API to obtain the weather data.

 ## Operating Instructions